 The qualification enables employees and volunteers aged 18 and over to provide cycling activities within a school environment, building on the enthusiasm created by the Go-Ride sessions.

 Go-Ride School Club

 On completion of the Go-Ride sessions, we encourage schools to explore the feasibility of setting up their own cycling club to offer regular cycling activities.

 A Go-Ride school club provides an opportunity for young people to get involved in all aspects of cycling, be that developing riding skills, racing or volunteering.
 Your local Go-Ride team will provide support as you take the necessary steps to create a club, which can run either as an after-school activity or as part of your physical education curriculum.

 The School Games is a national package of events from the Youth Sport Trust, designed to help schools provide more opportunities for pupils to thrive and succeed in sport.

 Through a programme of intra- and inter-school competitions, the initiative is a proven environment to enthuse young riders and highlight champions of the future.

-If cycling is not part of your area’s School Games schedule, you can still deliver HSBC UK Go-Ride Racing activities.
+If cycling is not part of your area’s School Games schedule, you can still deliver Go-Ride Racing activities.